broshanravan/code-test-instructions/README.md

 # Implementation and use
 The code is implemented in two parts.
 The front end is developed using Nodejs and backend used Java 20.
 For data persistence a NoSQL MongoDB data storage has been previsioned.
-However, in order to keep the data saves even after the application is stopes, instead of using an in memory Database a NoSQL DB has been provisioned on MongoDB Atlas on the following address This would allow the records to be added into the DB in shape of URL objects rather than Strings.
+However, in order to keep the data saves even after the application is stops, instead of using an in memory Database a NoSQL DB has been provisioned on MongoDB Atlas on the following address This would allow the records to be added into the DB in shape of URL objects rather than Strings.
 In case you need to inspect the data, the username and password are in the properties file of the java application.